vasilakisfil/Introspected-REST/README.md

 On the other hand, if everyone follows that Media Type then it's easier to program our clients.
-Specifically, especially when having a restrictive Media Type, if we create a client that parses responses using that Media Type then it's easy to "configure" it for another API which also follows that Media Type.
+Specifically, especially when having a restrictive Media Type, if we create a client that parses responses using that Media Type then it's easy to "configure" it for another API which also follows the same Media Type.

 HATEOAS should describe on a per-resource basis if the pagination is supported, what is the maximum `per_page` etc.
-Essentially, HATEOAS should provide any details missing from the Media Type for the client to work.
+Essentially, HATEOAS should **complement** the Media Type by providing the Media Type's hypermedia in **runtime** for the client to work properly.

 #### 6.2.4.
 An alternative architecture
 We feel that the current Media Type specification and use is dated.
-If Software Engineering has learned us something, is that composition can enforce Single Responsibilty Principle if used correctly.
+If Software Engineering has learned us something, is that composition can enforce Single Responsibilty Principle, if used correctly.
 Inspired by that, later, we will suggest a new concept,  MicroTypes, small reusable modules that combined together can form a Media Type.
 As a result, clients should be able to even negotiate parts of the Media Type and not the Media Type as a whole.